francisco-camargo/docker-build-images/README.md

 Let's open up shell within this new container

-`docker exec -it <id> sh`
+`docker exec -it <container id> sh`

-`docker exec -it 75a sh`
+eg. `docker exec -it 75a sh`

-We can immediately see that there is a `/data` directory if we run `ls`.
+We can immediately see that there is a `/data` directory if we run `ls`, as expected given the `Dockerfile`.

 Let's create a text file and place it within `/app/data`

 `echo data > data/data.txt`

 The punch-line: even if this container gets deleted, the files inside of `/app/data` will still exist!
 They persist in the local host (wherever `Mountpoint` is).
-Furthermore, you can share a volume across multiple containers.
+So you can create a new container of the same image and it will already have `data/data.txt`.
+Furthermore, you can share a volume across multiple containers!

 #### Sharing Source Code with a Container